Achievements of Interlinking of Rivers (ILR) Programme

 As per the decision of the Hon’ble Supreme Court, a Cabinet Note on ILR was submitted to Union Cabinet on July 16, 2014.

 (a) Union Cabinet in its meeting held on July 24, 2014 approved the constitution of the Special Committee on ILR

 (b) Accordingly, Special Committee on ILR as per the directions of the Hon’ble Supreme court was constituted vide order dated September 23, 2014

-- Important decisions taken during meetings of Special Committee.
-In the first meeting of the Special Committee for Interlinking of Rivers (ILR) it was decided to constitute four specific sub-committees
+In the first meeting of the Special Committee for Interlinking of Rivers (ILR) it was decided to constitute four specific sub-committees viz.,

-- Sub-Committee for system studies for identifications of most appropriate alternate plan
+- Sub-Committee for system studies for identification of most appropriate alternate plan

 - Sub-Committee for restructuring of National Water Development Agency.